 Westwood-with-Iford is a friendly village primary school with a strong community spirit.
-Located outside of Bradford-on-Avon, Wiltshire; the school implemented Classroom Monitor in 2014 to track progress effectively after the removal of levels and to also monitor attainment across the whole school.
+Located just outside Bradford-on-Avon, Wiltshire; the school implemented Classroom Monitor in 2014 to track progress effectively after the removal of levels and to also monitor attainment across the whole school.

-Before joining the school, Headteacher Ian Rockey had been using Classroom Monitor since its earliest inception and was keen see how the system could benefit the staff and pupils of Westwood-with-Iford.
+Before joining the school, Headteacher Ian Rockey had been using Classroom Monitor since its earliest inception and was keen to see how the system could benefit the staff and pupils of Westwood-with-Iford.

 “When I joined the school, our goal was to effectively implement the new curriculum and to raise standards.
 To support this, the school needed a reliable assessment tool which would contribute towards reducing workload on data entry.
-We also needed a system that was cloud-based to provide maximum flexibility to my staff when planning, assessing and entering data.
+We also needed a system that was cloud-based to provide maximum flexibility for my staff when planning, assessing and entering data.
 From my previous experience I knew looking at Classroom Monitor would be a good starting point – I wasn’t disappointed, the way in which the system has developed since it began in 2004 is incredible!”

 Curriculum coverage and raising standards

 “Our teachers use Classroom Monitor daily to both plan their lessons and to assess the learning of their children; identifying misconceptions and focusing on the learning objectives that need further attention.
 The Rising Stars Progression Framework that is included in Classroom Monitor had the curriculum coverage we needed and in 2014 it really supported my teachers to quickly develop their understanding of the new National Curriculum.
-Since then, we have added the Oxford Reading and Writing Scales which is helping to raise attainment in speaking, listening and writing.
+Since then, we have added Big Writing which is helping to raise attainment in speaking, listening and writing.
 More recently we have included the International Primary Curriculum (IPC) units of work to help assess our foundation subjects.”

 “All this has enabled us to raise standards in reading, writing and maths through close monitoring and tracking of individual pupils.
-Teachers now have strong ownership of their class data, being able to analyse it thoroughly to ensure that all children are reaching their potential. “
+Teachers now have strong ownership of their class data, being able to analyse it thoroughly to ensure that all children are reaching their potential.“

 “With increasing focus on the monitoring of foundation subjects, this year we are continuing our programme of development in subject leadership.
 Classroom Monitor allows my subject leaders to analyse these foundation subjects, to understand coverage and identify areas for improvement.”